ripienaar/free-for-dev/README.md

   * [auth0.com](https://auth0.com/) — Hosted free for development SSO.
 Up to 2 social identity providers for closed-source projects.
   * [Authress](https://authress.io/) — Authentication login and access control, unlimited identity providers for any project.
 Facebook, Google, Twitter and more.
 First 1000 API calls are free.
   * [bitninja.io](https://bitninja.io/) — Botnet protection through a blacklist, free plan only reports limited information on each attack
+  * [Censys](https://censys.io/) - Censys allows users to discover the devices, networks, and infrastructure on the Internet and monitor how it changes over time.
   * [cloudsploit.com](https://cloudsploit.com/) — Amazon Web Services (AWS) security and compliance auditing and monitoring
   * [Cmd](https://cmd.com/) — Security platform providing real-time access control and dynamic policy enforcement on every Linux instance in your cloud or datacenter
   * [CodeNotary.io](https://www.codenotary.io/) — Open Source platform with indelible proof to notarize code, files, directories or container